The Top 7... Best games of 2010 (so far)

 The great thing about Bayonetta is the way it doesn't cut any corners.
 Where Devil May Cry 4 would make you fight a previously-beaten boss again, Bayonetta throws in a Space Harrier remake.
 Where Heavenly Sword gives you a QTE run down a giant rope, Bayonetta gives you a fully-controllable dash up a boss's tongue.
 And where almost any game would pad out a level with a fetch and carry quest, Bayonetta sends you to a spectacular new area where you get to jump across slow-motion fountains and find an hourglass that rewinds time.
 There's just so much imagination and quality here, it's embarrassing for everyone else.

-Bayonetta herself may not be immediately likeable %26ndash; a lot of gamers are put off by her overt sexuality %26ndash; but we reckon she's one of the strongest and most developed characters in gaming.
+Bayonetta herself may not be immediately likeable – a lot of gamers are put off by her overt sexuality – but we reckon she's one of the strongest and most developed characters in gaming.
 And besides, any girl who wears her own hair as a catsuit is alright in our book.

 6. Final Fantasy XIII